Tickets will be available to purchase at the Carnival ticket office during open hours of the carnival.

 |Morning and evening each day||Goat Barn|

 Have you ever been interested in milking a goat?
 Or how the process is done?
-New this year you can come and watch 4-H and FFA Members demonstrate on milking their goats.
+You can come and watch 4-H and FFA Members demonstrate on milking their goats.
 The milking will happen twice a day, once in the morning and once in the evening.
 You will be able to watch the members milk their goats and then answer any questions you may have.

 Junior Division Exhibits on display